Wiki · Concept · Last reviewed June 25, 2026

 Data Subject Access Requests

-A data subject access request is the practical use of the GDPR right of access: a person asks an organization whether it processes personal data about them, receives access to that data, and receives key information about the processing.
+A data subject access request is the practical use of the GDPR right of access: a person asks whether an organization processes personal data about them, receives access to that data, receives a copy, and receives key information about the processing.

 Definition

 A data subject access request, often called a DSAR or subject access request, is a request by an individual to exercise the right of access under Article 15 of the General Data Protection Regulation.
-The person can ask whether personal data concerning them is being processed and, if so, receive access to the data and specified information about the processing.
+The right has three linked parts: confirmation of whether personal data concerning the person is processed, access to that data and a copy of it, and specified information about the processing.

-The right is not an AI-transparency right in the broad sense.
+The right is not an AI-transparency right in the broad sense, and it is not civil discovery by another name.
 It does not require an organization to reveal trade secrets, full source code, all model weights, or every internal deliberation.
-It is narrower and more durable: the person can ask for their personal data, the purposes of processing, categories of data, recipients, retention information, rights, complaint routes, source information where the data did not come from them, and information about certain automated decision-making.
+It is narrower and more durable: the person can ask for their personal data, the purposes of processing, categories of data, recipients, retention information, rights, complaint routes, source information where the data did not come from them, safeguards for third-country transfers, and information about certain automated decision-making.

 For AI systems, the access request is one of the few tools by which a watched person can force the institution to search its own traces: prompts, support records, profile attributes, inferred scores, embeddings tied to an account, human-review notes, moderation labels, or decision records, depending on what qualifies as personal data in context.